FOSSBilling/Demo/README.md

 This extension is simple.
 It relies on hooks/events to function.
 The extension listens for events that are called before executing critical tasks, like when the user attempts to change system settings.
 The hook blocks the operation before it gets executed and shows an end-user-friendly error.

 ## I've accidentally enabled this extension, how do I disable it?
 Due to its nature, it's impossible to disable this extension through the admin panel.
-You should remove the extension from the `/bb-modules/` directory manually.
+You should remove the extension from the `/modules/` directory manually.

 ## Licensing
 This extension is released under the Apache v2.0 license.
-See [LICENSE](https://github.com/FOSSBilling/demo/blob/master/LICENSE) for the full license terms.
+See [LICENSE](https://github.com/FOSSBilling/demo/blob/main/LICENSE) for the full license terms.

 ## Changes made to Fossbilling
 - Disable functions listed in Service.php
-- Disable logging of ip adress of user(s)
+- Disable logging of the IP addresss of users
-- Disable sending of email adress
+- Disable sending of emails

 ## Notes

-- Before activating this plugin we suggest deleting Email registar found in `src/library/Registrar/Adapter/Email.php`
+- Before activating this plugin we suggest deleting the Email registar adapter found in `src/library/Registrar/Adapter/Email.php`